Rossb0b/imageToBase64/README.md

 # imageToBase64
-Transpile image from uri or image file to base64 on Node.js
+Encode image from uri or image file to base64 on Node.js